Deforming an \epsilon-Close to Hyperbolic Metric to a Warp Metric: Abstract

 \section{Abstract}

-We show how to deform a metric of the form $g=g_r+dr^2$ to a warp metric $\cW g=sinh^2(r) \,g'+dr^2$ ($g'$ does not depend on $r$), for $r$ less than some fixed $r\0{0}$.
+We show how to deform a metric of the form $g=g_r+dr^2$ to a warped product $\cW g=\sinh^2(r) \,g'+dr^2$ ($g'$ does not depend on $r$), for $r$ less than some fixed $r\0{0}$.
 Our main result establishes to what extent the {\it warp forced metric} $\cW g$ is {\it close to being hyperbolic}, if we assume $g$ to be close to hyperbolic.

 {\bf Section 0.
 Introduction.}